WoitkeL/dorganalysis/README.md

 # Example

-A step by step showcase of the most applications can be seen in the example.ipynb.
+Go to the `code` directory and open ` example.ipynb` using `Jupyter Notebook`.
+It contains a step by step walkthrough of a typical analysis.

 # References